E-commerce

 Definition: what is a conversion funnel?

 A conversion funnel represents the sequence of steps a visitor goes through before becoming a customer.
-In e-commerce, the funnel often goes from discovery to order, with intermediate steps such as viewing a product page, adding to cart, starting checkout, and payment.
-The further you go, the more the number of users decreases: this gradual drop is what justifies the funnel image.
+In e-commerce, the funnel often goes from discovery to purchase, with intermediate steps such as viewing a product page, adding to cart, starting checkout, and payment.
+The further you go, the smaller the number of users becomes: it is this gradual decline that justifies the funnel image.

-The benefit of this model is simple: it makes the structure of the journey visible.
+The value of this model is simple: it makes the structure of the journey visible.
 Instead of looking only at an overall conversion rate, you can see where users hesitate, go back, or leave the site.
-This is much more useful for prioritizing concrete actions.
+That is much more useful for prioritizing concrete actions.

 Why the funnel really helps

 The funnel forces you to stop making vague diagnoses.
-If the main leak is before the cart, the problem is probably not checkout.
-If the drop is concentrated at payment, the product page may not be the top priority.
-The funnel therefore provides an order for analysis.
+If the main drop-off is before the cart, the problem is probably not checkout.
+If the drop-off is concentrated at payment, the product page may not be the priority area.
+The funnel therefore provides a reading order.

 A model to adapt

 Not all stores have the same funnel.
-A single-product site, a marketplace, a buyback store, B2B sales with quotes, or a technical catalog will not move visitors forward in the same way.
+A single-product site, a marketplace, a repeat-purchase store, a B2B sale with a quote, or a technical catalog will not move visitors forward in the same way.
 The right funnel is not the prettiest one.
-It is the one that matches your commercial reality.
+It is the one that matches your business reality.

-Even though each business has its specific features, four major phases are often found: acquisition, consideration, intention, and purchase.
-Some teams then add a fifth stage, retention, because a profitable funnel does not always stop at the first order.
+Even though each activity has its own specifics, there are often four major phases: acquisition, consideration, intent and purchase.
+Some teams then add a fifth step, the retention phase, because a profitable funnel does not always stop at the first order.

 1. Acquisition

-The visitor discovers your brand through SEO, a campaign, an email, an influencer, a comparison site, or direct access.
+The visitor discovers your brand via SEO, a campaign, an email, an influencer, a comparison site, or direct access.
 At this stage, traffic quality already matters enormously.
-Poorly qualified traffic leaks out of the funnel from the start.
+Poorly qualified traffic drives people out of the funnel from the start.

 2. Consideration

-The visitor checks the homepage, a category, a product page, or a buying guide.
+The visitor looks at the homepage, a category page, a product page, or a buying guide.
 They are trying to understand what you offer, for whom, at what price, and with what guarantees.
-This is often where offer clarity and site credibility are decided.
+This is often where the clarity of the offer and the site's credibility are at stake.

-The visitor adds items to the cart, opens a comparison, reads reviews, calculates a timeline, or returns several times to a delivery policy.
-They are closer to purchasing, but have not yet fully validated their decision.
+The visitor adds to the cart, opens a comparison, reads reviews, calculates a delivery time, or comes back several times to a shipping policy.
+They are closer to purchasing, but they have not yet fully validated their decision.

 4. Purchase

 The visitor goes through the cart, checkout, payment, and confirmation.
-Friction here is often familiar: late fees, mandatory account creation, missing payment options, heavy forms, unclear errors.
+The friction points here are often well known: late fees, mandatory account, missing payment methods, cumbersome forms, unclear errors.

 5. Retention

 After the purchase, the experience continues: delivery, support, product quality, repeat purchase, recommendation.
-Many teams forget this stage, even though it influences the funnel’s true profitability.
+Many teams forget this step, even though it affects the funnel's actual profitability.
 An easy conversion followed by massive returns or overloaded support is not a real success.

-Which indicators should be tracked at each stage?
+Which metrics should be tracked at each stage?

-A funnel is only useful if each stage is tied to indicators that are easy to read.
-The classic trap is stacking too many metrics.
-Result: everyone has numbers, but no one knows which ones truly drive decisions.
+A funnel is useful only if each stage is associated with simple-to-read indicators.
+The classic trap is piling up too many metrics.
+Result: everyone has numbers, but no one knows which ones really drive decisions.

 Useful KPIs, by level

-Intent: add to cart, cart opening, checkout start.
+• Intent: add to cart, cart opens, checkout start.

-Purchase: checkout conversion, declined payments, abandonment by step, validated orders.
+• Purchase: checkout conversion, declined payments, step abandonment, confirmed orders.

-Loyalty: repeat purchase, support tickets, disputes, returns, satisfaction, customer lifetime value.
+• Loyalty: repeat purchases, tickets, disputes, returns, satisfaction, customer lifetime value.

-The overall conversion rate is useful, but it remains incomplete without average cart value, margin, return rate, and the breakdown by device or by channel.
-A conversion increase that attracts less qualified traffic or destroys margin should be interpreted with caution.
+The overall conversion rate is useful, but it remains incomplete without average order value, margin, return rate, and breakdown by device or channel.
+A conversion increase that attracts less qualified traffic or destroys margin must be interpreted with caution.

-A sales week, an influencer campaign, or a stockout profoundly changes how the funnel is read.
-Stabilize your periods and segments: mobile, desktop, country, new visitors, returning customers, paid traffic, organic traffic.
-That is what makes it possible to know whether the leak comes from the journey or from the context.
+A week of sales, an influencer campaign, or an out-of-stock situation profoundly changes how the funnel is read.
+Stabilize your time periods and your segments: mobile, desktop, country, new visitors, returning customers, paid traffic, organic traffic.
+This is what makes it possible to know whether the leak comes from the journey or from the context.

-To frame the basic vocabulary, our guide on the definitions of e-commerce conversion rates helps avoid confusion between overall rate, micro-conversions, and checkout conversion.
+To frame the basic vocabulary, our guide on e-commerce conversion rate definitions helps avoid confusion between overall rate, micro-conversions, and checkout conversion.

-How can you spot the stage that’s really leaking?
+How can you spot the step that's really leaking?

-The right question is not only "is my rate good?".
-The right question is "where does the main loss occur?".
+The right question is not just « is my rate good? ».
+The right question is « where is the main loss happening? ».
 It is this diagnosis that turns a funnel into a decision-making tool.
-Without it, it is easy to launch projects that are too broad or poorly targeted.
+Without it, it is easy to launch initiatives that are too broad or poorly targeted.

-Product views, few add-to-carts: lack of clarity, proof, trust, or a poorly understood price.
+• Product views, few add-to-carts : lack of clarity, proof, trust, or misunderstood pricing.

-The numbers show the drop, but they do not always explain the cause.
+The numbers show the drop-off, but they do not always explain the cause.
 They need to be cross-referenced with support tickets, recurring questions, session recordings, heatmaps, and sometimes a few quick interviews.
-A page may seem to leak because of price when the real issue is the return policy.
+A page may seem to be losing visitors because of price when the real issue is the return policy.

 Simple example

-An online store sees a good volume of add-to-carts, but a sharp drop between cart and payment.
+A store sees a good volume of add-to-carts, but a sharp drop between cart and payment.
 The team first thinks visitors are too price-sensitive.
 In reality, session videos show many back-and-forths to shipping and return information.
 The problem was not the product.
-It was late reassurance.
+It was the late reassurance.

 The most common friction points in an e-commerce funnel

-Most funnels leak for reasons that are ultimately quite predictable.
-That does not mean the solution is always simple, but the causes often recur: poorly qualified traffic, a vague offer, weak product pages, lack of proof, late fees, an overly heavy checkout flow, slow support, or neglected mobile experience.
+Most funnels leak for ultimately fairly predictable reasons.
+That does not mean the solution is always simple, but the causes often recur: poor-quality traffic, an ambiguous offer, weak product pages, lack of proof, late fees, a too-heavy funnel, slow support, or neglected mobile experience.

-Unclear message: the visitor does not immediately understand what you are selling or why it is worth their time.
+• Unclear message: the visitor does not immediately understand what you are selling or why it is worth their attention.

-Poorly targeted traffic: the campaign brings in the curious, not potential buyers.
+• Mis-targeted traffic: the campaign brings in curious visitors, not potential buyers.

-Insufficient proof: the page does not provide enough reassurance about the value of continuing.
+• Insufficient proof: the page does not reassure enough about the value of continuing.

-Price is misread: taxes, shipping, or special conditions are not very visible.
+• Price misread: taxes, shipping, or special terms are not very visible.

-Unsupported comparison: the user has to look elsewhere for the information needed to decide.
+• Comparison without guidance: the user has to look elsewhere for the elements needed to decide.

 How to optimize a conversion funnel?

-Optimizing a funnel is not about smoothing every stage at the same time.
-It is about addressing the biggest leaks in the right order.
-In practice, that means starting with the area where the loss is the most costly and the best documented.
+Optimizing a funnel is not about smoothing out every step at once.
+It's about fixing the biggest leaks in the right order.
+In practice, that means starting with the area where the loss is most costly and best documented.

 1. Better qualify traffic

-Work on alignment between acquisition and landing page.
-If the ad message promises a specific benefit, the page must confirm it immediately.
+Work on the alignment between acquisition and landing page.
+If the ad copy promises a specific benefit, the page should confirm it immediately.

 2. Strengthen the pages that drive the decision

-Product pages, category pages, offer pages, FAQs, comparisons: these pages should reduce the effort needed to understand, not push it further down the funnel.
+Product pages, category pages, offer pages, FAQs, comparisons: these pages should reduce the effort required to understand, not push it further down the funnel.

-The cart and checkout should confirm a decision that is already almost made: clear costs, suitable payment options, guest checkout, readable errors, simplified forms.
-Our article on checkout conversion explores this part in more depth.
+The cart and checkout should confirm an already nearly made decision: clear costs, suitable payment methods, guest checkout, readable errors, streamlined forms.
+Our article on checkout conversion goes deeper into this part.

 4. Work on mobile

-Many funnels seem fine on desktop and leak heavily on smartphones.
-Check readability, keyboard behavior, speed, and validations.
+Many funnels look fine on desktop and leak heavily on smartphones.
+Look at readability, the keyboard, speed and validations.

 5. Add support and quick answers